ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/attorney-privilege-detection.md

 description: ""
 ---

-# Set up attorney-client privilege detection (preview) in Advanced eDiscovery
+# Set up attorney-client privilege detection in Advanced eDiscovery

-A major and costly aspect of the review portion of any discovery process is reviewing for privileged content.
-Advanced eDiscovery provides an AI-based detection of privileged content in your case so that you can make this process more efficient.
-As this feature is currently in beta, an eDiscovery Administrator has to opt into the feature to use it.
+A major and costly aspect of the review phase of any eDiscovery process is reviewing documents for privileged content.
+Advanced eDiscovery provides machine learning-based detection of privileged content to make this process more efficient.
+This feature is called *attorney-client privilege detection*.

+> [!NOTE]
+> Attorney-client privilege detection in Advanced eDiscovery is in Preview.
+You must opt-in before you can use it.

 ## How does it work?

-With the feature turned on, when you analyze a review set within a case, all documents run through the attorney-client privilege detection model.
-The model looks at two things:
+When attorney-client privilege detection is enabled, all documents in a review set will be processed by the attorney-client privilege detection model when you [ analyze the data](analyzing-data-in-review-set.md) in the review set.
+The model looks for two things:

-- Content: the ML model determines the likelihood of the document's content being legal in nature.
+- **Privileged content** - The model uses machine learning to determines the likelihood that the document contains content that is legal in nature.

-- Participants: if there is a user-uploaded list of attorneys for the tenant, the model compares the participants of the document against the list to determine whether the document has at least one attorney participant.
+- **Participants** - As part of setting attorney-client privilege detection, you have to submit a list of attorneys for your organization.
+The model then compares the participants of the document with the attorney list to determine if a document has at least one attorney participant.

-The model outputs three values for every document, all of which will be searchable within a review set:
+The model outputs the following three values for every document; all of values are searchable within a review set.

-- Content score: the likelihood of the document being legal in nature (score between 0 and 1)
+- **Content score** - The likelihood of the document being legal in nature (score between 0 and 1).

-- Has Attorney: True if one of the participants is found in the uploaded attorney list, false otherwise, or if there is no attorney list.
+- **Has Attorney** - Set to **True** if one of the document participants is listed in the attorney list; otherwise the value is **False**.
+Note that the value is also **False** if your organization didn't upload an attorney list.

--  Potentially Privileged: True if content score is above threshold or has an attorney participant, false otherwise.
+- **Potentially Privileged** - Set to **True** if the **Content score** value is above threshold *or* it the document has an attorney participant; otherwise, the value is set to **False**.

+The three previous values are searchable within a review set.
+For more information, see [Query the data in a review set](review-set-search.md).

-## Opting into Attorney-client privilege detection
+## Set up the attorney-client privilege detection model

 ### Step 1: Opt into Attorney-client privilege detection (eDiscovery Admin)

-Because Attorney-client privilege detection is a preview feature, your eDiscovery Administrator needs to opt in to make the feature available in your cases.
+Because Attorney-client privilege detection is in Preview, your eDiscovery Administrator needs to opt in to make the feature available in your cases.

 - Go to "Configure experimental features" from Advanced eDiscovery page